 Keep up to date with the latest research and developments from Diamond.
 Sign up for news on our scientific output, facility updates and plans for the future.

-In 2015/16, our 9th year of operations, a total of 210 days (5,040 hours) were scheduled for beamline operations, 205 days of User Mode, and five beamline start-up days.
-The majority of the beam delivery was in standard multibunch mode (900 bunch train) or “hybrid” mode (686 bunch train + a single bunch) with total current of 300 mA.
-In addition there were several periods of “Special Beam Conditions”, two days in July, five days in August, two days in October 2015 and two days in March 2016 of “low-alpha” mode, to produce short bunches (3.5 ps rms), as well as four days in December of 156 bunch mode, with 135 mA total current.
-Operation with all filling patterns was carried out in top-up mode.
+In 2016/17, our 10th year of operations, a total of 191 days (4584 hours) were scheduled for beamline operations, 186 days of User Mode, and five beamline start-up days.
+This is less than in previous years because of the extended shutdown for the installation of the double-double bend achromat (DDBA) cell, described in more detail below.
+The majority of the beam delivery was in standard multibunch mode (900 bunch train) or ”hybrid” mode (686 bunch train + a single bunch) with total current of 300 mA.
+In addition there were two days in April 2016 of 'low-alpha' mode, to produce short bunches (3.5 ps rms).
+All beamline operations were carried out in top-up mode.

 Figure 1: Mean Time Between Failures (MTBF) and Uptime by operating year.

-The DDBA project, described in previous years’ Annual Reviews, will see a complete DBA (double bend achromat) cell of the storage ring replaced with a new DDBA structure, which will convert what would otherwise be a standard bending magnet beamline into a much more powerful insertion device beamline (in this case for VMXm), with a full length in vacuum insertion device as its source.
-The project has progressed considerably in the last year.
-Most components required to equip the two new girders have now been delivered and the girders are under assembly in a newly refurbished air-conditioned area.
+The DDBA project, described in previous years’ Annual Reviews, consists of replacing a complete DBA (double bend achromat) cell of the storage ring with a new DDBA structure, thereby converting what would otherwise be a standard bending magnet beamline into a much more powerful insertion device beamline (VMXm), with a full length in vacuum insertion device as its source.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.